Book

 Think About Energy & Water Usage

 Turn off lights when you leave a room and try to open windows or wear additional clothing instead of adjusting the thermostat.
 Conserve water by taking shorter showers and avoid high water use activities.
 Also, help us preserve our night skies by switching off unused indoor and outdoor lights after dark.
-Tips for Traveling Green

 Safety

-Snow Play - Sledding near and into streets is extremely dangerous as cars use roadways year-round.
+Snow Play - Sledding near and into streets is dangerous as cars use roadways year-round.
 Do not use turnouts to park for snow play.
 Other travelers will need them to put chains on, to let other drivers pass, and to pull over for emergencies.

 Swimming - In the summer months, swimmers must stay within 50 feet of shore.
 Swimming off of boats is not recommended particularly without a life vest.
 Every year tragic drownings occur in Big Bear Lake.
-Many of these victims know how to swim but are not prepared for the lake environment which includes very cold water temps, currents, and exhaustion from altitude.
+Many of these victims know how to swim but are not prepared for the lake environment which includes cold water temps, currents, and exhaustion from the altitude.
 Stay alive, wear a life vest!

 Learn more about Visitor Safety